mobillium/Android-Guidelines/ui-guideline.md

 We inspect the GPU Overdraw issue by enabling the **[Debug GPU Overdraw](https://developer.android.com/topic/performance/rendering/inspect-gpu-rendering)** preference on the Developer Options on our Android devices, also we are checking the UI issues by using the **[Layout Inspector](https://developer.android.com/studio/debug/layout-inspector)**

 ##

-MotionLayout and Animations will be added
-##
-- We always aiming for the reusability, we are using the include tag, or we are creating the Custom Views.
+- We always aim for the reusability, we are using the include tag, or we are creating the Custom Views or we are using the styles.
-- We always staw away from use the RecyclerView inside NestedScrollView because it can disable the "recycle" function of the RecyclerView.
+- We always stay away from use the RecyclerView inside NestedScrollView because it can disable the "recycle" function of the RecyclerView.
 - We are using the Shape Drawables instead of the PNG or WEBP files.

 ** Regarding the Android Documentation, we recommend to limit a vector image to a maximum **200x200** dp, otherwise it can take too long to draw, because since the vector graphics are rendered at runtime, rendering of a VectorDrawable will be slower than the PNG file.